The iPhone as controller?

 What's needed?

-first an iPhone or iPod Touch with the WiFi switched on, suitable
+or iPod Touch with the WiFi switched on, suitable software on the

-software on the Apple device, a WiFi access point and an interface to
+Apple device, a WiFi access point and an interface to the model

-the model railway control system.
-There are 2 appraoches to achieve
+railway control system.
+There are 2 appraoches to achieve this.
+Both

 1.